ubccpsc/310/docs/26w1/syllabus.md

 - Your **four lowest lectures are dropped**.
 That covers illness, interviews, conflicts, a dead phone battery, and the lecture where the app misbehaves.
 You do not need to tell us about any of these.
 - Your participation mark is `min(1, credited lectures / (total lectures − 4))`, worth **5% of
   your final grade**.
-- If you find that attending lecture does not fit your needs, you may request the that your 5% participation weight be moved to the final exam instead, making the final worth 45% of your course grade.
+- If you find that attending lecture does not fit your needs, you may request that your 5% participation weight be moved to the final exam instead, making the final worth 45% of your course grade.
 To do this, email the Course Coordinator by **Friday 18 September, 18:00**.
 The choice applies to the whole term and cannot be reversed after that date.

 ### Labs {#labs}